cambiotraining/bacterial-genomics/materials/24-pathogenwatch.md

 ## Uploading FASTA files

 Once you have logged in to Pathogenwatch, you can load the FASTA files with the sequences you want to analyse.
-In our case, we will load the assemblies we produced with [assembleBAC](20-assemblebac.md).
+In our case, we will load the assemblies we have provided in the `preprocessed` directory which were built using [assembleBAC](20-assemblebac.md).

 1. Click the **Upload** link in the top-right corner of the page: